two2er/two2er.github.io/_posts/2020-02-21-DCI-LSH-compare.md

 [2] Li, Ke, and Jitendra Malik.
 "Fast k-nearest neighbour search via prioritized dci."
 In Proceedings of the 34th International Conference on Machine Learning-Volume 70, pp. 2081-2090.
 JMLR. org, 2017.

+[3] Datar, Mayur, Nicole Immorlica, Piotr Indyk, and Vahab S. Mirrokni.
+"Locality-sensitive hashing scheme based on p-stable distributions."
+In *Proceedings of the twentieth annual symposium on Computational geometry*, pp. 253-262.
+2004.

-[3] M. Slaney and M. Casey, "Locality-Sensitive Hashing for Finding Nearest Neighbors [Lecture Notes]," in *IEEE Signal Processing Magazine*, vol. 25, no. 2, pp. 128-131, March 2008.
+[4] M. Slaney and M. Casey, "Locality-Sensitive Hashing for Finding Nearest Neighbors [Lecture Notes]," in *IEEE Signal Processing Magazine*, vol. 25, no. 2, pp. 128-131, March 2008.